Official Flag Football Co-Ed Rules

 - The referee shall blow his or her whistle to signify the play may begin.

-- The defense may not cross the line of scrimmage to rush until after an audible 5 second count by the referee.
+- The defense may not cross the line of scrimmage to rush until after an audible 5 second count by the referee or until the ball changes possession from one offensive player to another.

-- The ball can only be advanced by legal forward pass caught beyond the line of scrimmage.
-It is illegal for a quarterback to rush the ball beyond the line of scrimmage, even after they are rushed after the 5 second count.
+- It is illegal for a quarterback to rush the ball beyond the line of scrimmage, even after they are rushed after the 5 second count.
 (5 yard penalty, LOD).

 - A pass is completed when the ball is caught by any player of the passing team who has at least one foot in-bounds.